erosvitor/CTSSystem/README.md

 # CTSSystem

 ## Description

-The **CTSSystem** is an Android application that show informations about your Android device.
+Android application that show information about your Android device.

 ## Screenshots